Eisenhower Chapel in Denver, Colorado, home of St. Augustine of Canterbury Anglican Church.

 The Right Reverend Dr. Felix Orji and his wife Lilian have four children, Cara, John, Jadon, and Justin.

-Father Ryan is the Rector of St. Augustine of Canterbury Anglican Church in Denver, serving within the Anglican Church in North America (ACNA) and the Anglican Diocese of All Nations.
+Father Ryan is the Rector of St. Augustine of Canterbury Anglican Church in Denver.
 He was ordained to the diaconate and priesthood by Bishop Felix Orji.

 Before starting St. Augustine’s, he served as Curate at St. Mary’s Anglican Catholic Church and, before that, as Curate at St. George’s Anglican Church in Colorado Springs.
 His ministry is rooted in teaching the Scriptures (something he considers a joy), sacramental worship, and building a strong parish community.

-He holds a Bachelor of Arts in Christian Ministry and a Master of Divinity, and is currently pursuing a Master of Arts in Old Testament at Denver Seminary, with plans for doctoral research in Old Testament and liturgical theology.
+He holds a Bachelor of Arts in Christian Ministry from Wayland Baptist University and a Master of Divinity from Wesley Biblical Seminary, and is currently pursuing a Master of Arts in Biblical Languages at Liberty University, with plans for doctoral research in Old Testament and liturgical theology.
 His academic work centers on Leviticus, Hebrews, sacred space, and the necessity of historic corporate worship practices today.

 Originally from Guam, Father Ryan brings a global and cross-cultural perspective to ministry.
 He and his wife have two sons (with another on the way).
-When not working or studying, he rides BMX, preferring big dirt jumps and big stair sets.
+When time allows, he rides BMX, preferring big dirt jumps and big stair sets.
+His weekly sermons are updated here.

 Father Ryan can be reached at: